Polarization (waves): Polarization state

-Moreover, one can use as basis functions any pair of orthogonal polarization states, not just linear polarizations.
+Any pair of orthogonal polarization states may be used as basis functions, not just linear polarizations.
 For instance, choosing right and left circular polarizations as basis functions simplifies the solution of problems involving circular birefringence (optical activity) or circular dichroism.

 Polarization ellipse

-Consider a purely polarized monochromatic wave.
-If one were to plot the electric field vector over one cycle of oscillation, an ellipse would generally be obtained, as is shown in the figure, corresponding to a particular state of elliptical polarization.
-Note that linear polarization and circular polarization can be seen as special cases of elliptical polarization.
+For a purely polarized monochromatic wave the electric field vector over one cycle of oscillation traces out an ellipse.